Saarland Hurricanes: Saarland Hurricanes

-The team, now as the Saarland Hurricanes and still playing in the 2nd Bundesliga, had some instant success, winning its division in 1997 and 2000.
+The team, now as the Saarland Hurricanes is in the 1st Bundesliga (German Football League - GFL).
+In their early days in the Bundesliga, they had some instant success, winning its division in 1997 and 2000.
 In 1997, the Stuttgart Scorpions proved too strong, winning both promotion/relegation matches and barring the Hurricanes from the elite league.
 In its second attempt, in 2000, the side overcame the Landsberg Express in the first game of the promotion round 40–22.
 Landsberg did not field in the second game and the Hurricanes were qualified for the German Football League for the 2001 season.

 The Saarland Hurricanes were not a strong side in their following time in the GFL, only winning a game each in three of their first four seasons.
 However, they still managed to finish fifth and away from the relegation rank.
 The 2005 season was to be the club's best, finishing with a balanced win–loss record and qualifying for the post season for the first time.
-It then lost to the Braunschweig Lions 17–32 in the quarter finals and was eliminated.
+It then lost to the Braunschweig Lions 17–32 in the quarter-finals and was eliminated.

 After this one-off success, the club quickly declined again and finished last in its division in 2007.
 Having to enter the relegation round, the team lost both games to the Munich Cowboys and found itself back in the 2nd Bundesliga.

 In this league, soon to be renamed German Football League 2, the Saarland Hurricanes took two seasons to rebuild before another division title in 2010 meant direct promotion back to the GFL, courtesy to a league expansion.
 The club was only able to win two of their regular season games in 2011 and finished second-last in the GFL South, avoiding relegation because of an even worse performance by the Plattling Black Hawks.

 In 2012, the club came seventh in the southern division of the GFL and thereby failed to qualify for the play-off.
 It improved to fifth place in 2013 but again did not qualify for the play-offs.
 The 2014 season saw another sixth-place finish and the club once again missed out on the play-offs.
-It finished fourth in the GFL south in 2015 and qualified for the play-offs for the second time in the club's history, losing to the New Yorker Lions in the quarter finals.
+It finished fourth in the GFL south in 2015 and qualified for the play-offs for the second time in the club's history, losing to the New Yorker Lions in the quarter-finals.